j-a-black/job-search-cra/README.md

+# About

+Working on a job search app that displays both the results and the location of position on a map

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).